-- A comprehensive breakdown of the 2024 cost estimates and appended BOQ's informing the proposed DCP are provided in the draft DCPR (Attachment 2). - 30.
-The updated infrastructure cost estimate resulted in a forecast contribution rate of \$76.52/m2.
+- 29. A comprehensive breakdown of the 2024 cost estimates and appended BOQ's informing the proposed DCP are provided in the draft DCPR (Attachment 2). - 30.
+The updated infrastructure cost estimated result in an forecast contribution rate of \$76.52/m2.